-The district will provide notice to parents of elementary school students in the affected classroom without identifying the student with lice.
+The district will provide written or electronic notice to parents of elementary school students in the affected classroom without identifying the student with lice.

 More information on head lice can be obtained from the DSHS website Managing Head Lice in School Settings and at Home.